Department of Emergency Medicine Education

 As our diverse training sites continue to grow in number, we have expanded our residency program to include an intern class of 18 residents.
 Our four-year curriculum allows residents ample time to gain the expertise they need to become leaders in a range of subspecialties.

-We offer multiple well-established fellowship programs, including medical toxicology, emergency ultrasound, emergency medicine simulation, pediatric emergency medicine, emergency department safety and quality, and healthcare leadership and operations.
+We offer numerous well-established fellowship programs in subspecialties including advanced practice provider, clinical informatics, emergency department safety and quality, emergency simulation, emergency ultrasound, healthcare leadership and operations, medical toxicology, and pediatric emergency medicine.
 We aim to make our fellowships competitive in an evolving educational environment by offering the opportunity to pursue advanced degrees in addition to the traditional curriculum.

 Our ultrasound and simulation fellows can earn a Master of Health Professions Education (MHPE) degree through a partnership between Maastricht University and NYU Grossman School of Medicine.
 Our healthcare leadership and operations fellowship is combined with a master of public administration degree from NYU Wagner Graduate School of Public Service.